 With a distinct difference in design and price, top loaders and front loaders have their own advantages and pitfalls.
-While top loaders are inexpensive and ergonomic in design, making it easy to load and unload clothes, front loaders are expensive, but with better wash performance.
-Let us look at key aspects of both the types of washing machines to understand which would better suit your needs.
+While top loaders are inexpensive and with ergonomic design, making it easy to load and unload clothes, front loaders are expensive, but with better wash performance.
+Let us look at key aspects of both types of washing machines to understand which would better suit your needs.

 This is where a top loader has advantages.
 As its door is at the top, it is easy to load and unload clothes.
 Also, you can add clothes, laundry booster and any other additives in between the wash program.